anish-lu-yihe/SVRT-by-Adaboost/README.md

 The original code for the SVRT generator can be found [here](https://www.idiap.ch/~fleuret/svrt/).
 My colleague [Scott](https://github.com/scottclowe) has been developing a more complicated version of the generator (which is in his private repository; please contact him if you are interested).
 Based on one of his new versions, I have made some modifications (which I would probably import to my own repository at some time point in the future).

 ## Adaboost
 Adaboost (short for Adaptive Boosting) is an ensemble method developed by Y. Freund, and R. Schapire (JCSS, 1997).
-The idea is to fit a sequence of weak classifiers and their weights contributing to the entire classifier.
+The idea is to fit a sequence of weak classifiers and to change their weights contributing to the entire classifier iteratively, so that the entire classifier modifies its predication according to what it mistakes gradually.

 ### Requirements
 - Python 2.7